curl/curl/docs/TheArtOfHttpScripting.md

 ## Hidden Fields

- A very common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
+ A common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
 Hidden fields are already filled in, they aren't displayed to the user and they get passed along just as all the other fields.

  A similar example form with one visible field, one hidden field and one submit button could look like: